seebell/readMeGenerator/README.md

 # Read Me Generator

 ## Description
-This is a project to help user to create a good read me
+This is an app to help the user create a good read me file by asking questions on terminal with node.js

 ### Link for the project
 https://github.com/seebell/readMeGenerator